anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 )
 ```

-!!! note
-    Learn all about what features stores are, why we need them and how to implement them in our [feature stores lesson](feature-store.md){:target="_blank"}.
+> Learn all about what features stores are, why we need them and how to implement them in our [feature stores lesson](feature-store.md){:target="_blank"}.

 ## MLOps (model)